 As a rule, if you’re fitting or replacing radiators, try to choose the biggest radiators you can afford.

-The flow temperature can even be lowered without noticing any delay.
+The flow temperature can be lowered without noticing any delay in heating the rooms.
 Look at it this way.
 A small, red hot radiator will struggle to heat up a large room compared to a large radiator at a lower temperature in that same room.
 This is how underfloor heating works: the whole floor is heated up to warm the room, so the temperature of underfloor heating doesn’t need to go past 40 deg C.

 The bonus with a lower heating water temperature is that the boiler doesn’t have to work as hard and less gas is burned to reach this lower temperature.
 Savings all around.